 A few weeks ago, our shared hosting account on a famous hosting provider was compromised.
 The WordPress websites were attacked by a virus which corrupted files with malware.
 The virus was even able to penetrate more than one sites (being shared hosting, they all share one Linux user) and do a bit of a damage.
 Now we use a mix of WordPress and other open source programs for our contents but this article will help anyone using PHP.

-Recommendations to secure hacked Wordpress on shared hosting account
+10 Steps to do to recover hacked WordPress on shared hosting account

 Change all passwords!